 Add power words to your LinkedIn profile

-These power words or important keywords help you stand out from the crowd, better communicate your value and improve your personal brand.
+These power words or important keywords help you stand out from the crowd.
+They help you better communicate your value and improve your personal brand.

-The density of your power words or keywords starts with your LinkedIn headline, then becomes denser in the LinkedIn summary section and then, finally, it becomes the densest in your LinkedIn experience section.
+The density of your power words or keywords starts with your LinkedIn headline.
+Then it should become denser in the LinkedIn summary section.
+Then, finally, it becomes the densest in your LinkedIn experience section.

 4 categories of power words